I'm a Celebrity star presents minibus

-Star of I’m a Celebrity Get Me Out of Here, Anne Hegerty, was in Ashton-Under-Lyne to present staff and pupils at Tameside College with a new wheelchair accessible minibus – made possible thanks to the support of players of People’s Postcode Lottery.
+Star of I’m a Celebrity Get Me Out of Here, Anne Hegerty, presented Tameside College with a new wheelchair accessible minibus last week – made possible thanks to the support of players of People’s Postcode Lottery.

-Tameside College caters for 87 young people with disabilities aged 12-25 with complex and moderate learning difficulties and/or disabilities.
+Tameside College, in Ashton-Under-Lyme, caters for 87 young people with disabilities aged 12-25 with complex and moderate learning difficulties and/or disabilities.
 The college’s Aspirations department features a wide range of specialist facilities to meet the needs of pupils including a multi-sensory room and sensory garden.

 The new nine-seat wheelchair accessible minibus is essential for enabling students access to the local community which is crucial in the development of the pupils’ social skills.
 The community visits will help pupils learn essential life skills for future independent living and enable them to experience the outside world.